A BRIEF HISTORY OF LAOS

 In the 16th century Lan Xang was threatened by Burma but it managed to retain its independence.

-In the 17th century greatness was restored to Lan Xang by Sourinyavongsa (1637-1694).
+In the 17th century greatness was restored to Lan Xang by Souriyavongsa (1637-1694).
 His long reign is seen as a golden age.
-During it Lan Xang was powerful and prosperous.
-However when Sourinyavongsa died in 1694 he did not leave a heir.
+During it, Lan Xang was powerful and prosperous.
+However, when Souriyavongsa died in 1694 he did not leave an heir.

 In the early 18th century Lan Xang split into 3 regions centered on Luang Prang in the north, Vientiane in the middle and Champasak in the south.
 When it was divided in that way Laos was weakened and fell prey to Siam (Thailand).
 In 1779 Siamese forces occupied Vientiane.
 Afterward, the three Laotian states were dominated by Siam (Thailand).

 In 1804 Anouvong became king of Vientiane.
 By 1825 Anouvong was determined to overthrow Siamese domination and restore the kingdom of Lan Xang.
 In 1827 he advanced into Siam but was defeated and forced to retreat.
 Anouvong fled to Vietnam.
 Several months later he returned to Vientiane but was captured by the Siamese (Thais) ending all hope of a restored Lan Xang.

 In 1867-68 a Frenchman called Francis Garnier traveled through Laos.
 However the French left Laos alone for two decades.
 Then in the late 1880s and early 1890s French influence in the area grew.
 Finally in 1893 the Siamese formally surrendered all territory east of the River Mekong to the French.

 Laos became part of the French empire in Southeast Asia.
 However the French took little interest in Laos and few French people lived there.

 In 1941 the French fought a war with the Thais for Laotian territory.
 The Japanese forced an armistice and parts of Laos were given to Thailand.
 Then in April 1945 the Japanese forced the pro-French king Sisavang Vong to declare independence from France.
-Following the Japanese surrender in September 1945 prince Phesarath was prime minister of Laos.
+Following the Japanese surrender in September 1945 Prince Phetsarath was prime minister of Laos.
 He headed a government called Lao Issara (free Lao).

 However Laotian independence did not last long.
 In March 1946 the French invaded Laos and by May 1946 they were in control of the country again.